Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
-Similarly, the only downlink messages using the FPortUpShort or FPortUpShort ports are the fragmentation SCHC control messages of an uplink fragmentation session.
+Similarly, the only downlink messages using the FPortUpShort or FPortUpDefault ports are the fragmentation SCHC control messages of an uplink fragmentation session.

 ## Rule ID management